RooftopJoe/mcexposed/README.md

 For instructions on how to install any of these, follow the instructions provided by their respective vendors.

+## Features

+More features are expected to come but here is a complete list of the ones implemented so far.

+### HUD

+- Status effect amplifier
+- Status effect duration

+### Tooltips

+- Composting chance
+- Block hardness
+- Maximum enchantment level
+- Mining speed

 ## License

 *MC Exposed* is distributed under the terms of the GNU Lesser General Public License.
 See the `COPYING` and `COPYING.LESSER` files